 Connecticut is a "Housing First" state and utilizes a system of seven regional CANs to prioritize housing the most vulnerable individuals and families experiencing homelessness.
 Developers proposing to include Supportive Housing units in their development for persons experiencing homelessness are required to adopt the Housing First concept and accept tenants only through the regional CAN for those units.
-There are two exceptions to the CAN utilization requirement:
+There are three exceptions to the CAN utilization requirement:

-Developers proposing to include Supportive Housing units in their development for persons with an intellectual disability are required to accept tenants referred by DDS; and

-Developers proposing to include Supportive Housing units in their development for families with special needs may accept tenants referred by DCF.
+- Developers proposing to include Supportive Housing units in their development for persons with an intellectual disability are required to accept tenants referred by DDS; and - Developers proposing to include Supportive Housing units in their development for families with special needs may accept tenants referred by DCF. - Developers proposing to include Supportive Housing units in their development under the CT811 program for individuals and families referred by DOH.

 If a proposed development applicant has been awarded funding or tax credits through a competitive process, the development applicant is advised that it must adhere to the commitments it made for the development, including that made relative to Supportive Housing, at the time of application.
+The provision of committed supportive housing units will be the subject of compliance monitoring carried out by CHFA or its designee.
+Failure to provide the committed units could result in in an event of non-compliance and forfeit of tax credits.
 Prior approval must be obtained from CHFA and/or DOH if any change from the original proposal is contemplated.
-All applicants receiving financing or LIHTC awards from CHFA for developments proposing to include Supportive Housing units in their unit mix will be subject to Quality Assurance Monitoring.
-Failure to honor a commitment made for Supportive Housing for which points were awarded will result in an event of non-compliance.
+All applicants receiving financing or LIHTC awards from CHFA for developments proposing to include Traditional Supportive Housing units in their unit mix will also be subject to Quality Assurance Monitoring which will assess, among other areas, adherence to pre-development commitments and tenant selection practice; and those proposing to include Supportive Housing under the CT811 in their unit mix will be subject to Management and Occupancy Reviews.

-The Corporation for Supportive Housing (CSH) can provide technical assistance and training to applicants prior to submission of a funding or tax credit application, during the development process, ongoing during housing operations and through Quality Assurance Monitoring.
+The Corporation for Supportive Housing can provide technical assistance and training to applicants prior to submission of a funding or tax credit application, during the development process, ongoing during housing operations and through Quality Assurance Monitoring.
 Please contact:

-Corporation for Supportive Housing

-75 Charter Oak Avenue, 1-201

-Hartford, CT 06106

-John.dunne@csh.org

-(860) 560-0744 x 2703 during COVID 860-692-2056
+Corporation for Supportive Housing 75 Charter Oak Avenue, 1-201 Hartford, CT 06106 john.dunne@csh.org (860) 560-0744 x 2703 during COVID 860-692-2056